PowerShell/Community-Blog/Posts/2021/03/Caps-lock-ToUpper.md

 ---

 **Q:** I have a script where users enter some information.
-This information needs to be entered in all-capital letters, so my instructions say, “Please make sure the Caps Lock key is on before entering the information.”
+This information needs to be entered in all capital letters, so my instructions say, “Please make sure the Caps Lock key is on before entering the information.”
 They don’t always do that, however.
 Is there a way to turn the Caps Lock key on and off using a script?

-**A:**  I don't know how to run the key off and on, but with PowerShell there is a way to mimic the effect of having the Caps Lock key on.
+**A:**  I don't know how to run the key off and on, but with PowerShell, there is a way to mimic the effect of turning on the Caps Lock key.

 ## User Input Considered Harmful

 Let's start with the observation that all user input is harmful.
-But what does that mean?
-One of my earliest IT heros, Edsger Dijkstra, published a letter [Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) in the 1968 which began the structured programming revolution.
+One of my earliest IT heroes, Edsger Dijkstra, published a seminal letter [Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) in 1968 which began the structured programming revolution.
-And this is one reason why PowerShell has no goto statement.
+And this is one reason, by the way, why PowerShell has no goto statement.
-The phrase "Considered Harmful" is also a well known phrase that has a Wikipedia entry at [Considered Harmful](https://en.wikipedia.org/wiki/Considered_harmful#:~:text=Considered%20harmful%20was%20popularized%20among,the%20day%20and%20advocated%20structured).
+The phrase "Considered Harmful" is also a well-known phrase that has a Wikipedia entry at [Considered Harmful](https://en.wikipedia.org/wiki/Considered_harmful#:~:text=Considered%20harmful%20was%20popularized%20among,the%20day%20and%20advocated%20structured).
-In general, I consider user input capable of doing damage, until and unless you thoroughly validate it first.
+In general, I consider all user input potentially harmful, capable of doing damage until and unless you thoroughly validate it first.
-Thus, I believe, all user input IS potentially harmful.

 ## Is User Input Really Harmful?

-At university, I was a verification programmer and got paid an hourly rate plus a bonus for finding bugs.
+I was a verification programmer at university and got paid an hourly rate plus a bonus for finding bugs.
-I made far more than my hourly wage by simply testing conditions that were outside what the developers considered "normal".
+I made far more than my hourly wage by simply testing conditions outside what the developers considered "normal".
+In other words potentially harmful.

-If an instruction said "Enter a number between 1 and 6", I tried -124, 0, 7, 42, 999999, and so on.
+If an instruction said, "Enter a number between 1 and 6", I tried -124, 0, 7, 42, 999999, and so on.
-This inevitably led to several bugs (and several nice bug bounties).
+This approach inevitably led to several bugs (and several nice bug bounties).
-Ever since then, I have always taught my students to never ever accept user input unchecked.
+Ever since then, I have always taught my students never ever to accept user input unchecked.
 And that includes having all upper case input if that is what your application requires.

 Another example of unchecked user input being harmful is SQL injection attacks.
-You can read more about these attacks and how you can prevent it it at [What is SQL Injection (SQLi) and How to Prevent It](https://www.acunetix.com/websitesecurity/sql-injection/)
+You can read more about these attacks and how you can prevent it at [What is SQL Injection (SQLi) and How to Prevent It](https://www.acunetix.com/websitesecurity/sql-injection/)

-So in general, you should never trust any user input without validating it first.
+So, in general, you should never trust any user input without validating it first.
 Although you ask the user to type her name in all upper case, I'll bet that many just won't.

-So wh
+So what does the Caps Lock actually do?
+When you type characters into a form or a console, you might type them like this:

 ```powershell-console
 this is my sentence.
 ```

-Using the Caps Lock key makes it appear on screen like this:
+If you switch on the Caps Lock key, the operating system and your hardware makes those characters appear like this:

 ```console
 THIS IS MY SENTENCE.
 ```

-So how can we achieve the same affect in a script?
+So how can we achieve that same effect in a script?
-Simple: we just accept the input as the user typed it.
+Simple: we accept the input as the user typed it.
-Then we make sure it's all upper case before moving on.
+Then we make sure it's all upper case before using it.

 Let's start with getting the user input in the first place.